ottomattas/llmlog/_refactor/docs/problem-generation.md

   - `problem`: list of clauses (each clause is a list of ints)
   - `proof_of_inconsistency_or_satisfying_valuation`:
     - if SAT: a satisfying valuation (list of ints)
+    - if UNSAT:
+      - in `--mode legacy`: legacy resolution proof (nested int lists)
-    - if UNSAT: a Kissat DRAT proof encoded as lists of ints (see below)
+      - in `--mode pysat_kissat`: Kissat DRAT proof encoded as lists of ints (see below)
   - `units_derived_by_horn_clauses`: list of derived units (Horn-only forward chaining)

 Important: to stay JSON-compatible for downstream tooling, proofs/models must remain **numbers + lists** (avoid raw solver text lines).